jaakdentrekhaak/spotify_backup/README.md

 # About
 The purpose of this program is to store information of Spotify playlists to a JSON file so that you can later restore this data to create playlists (possibly on another account).

+Once you have the JSON file, this program also allows you to download all the playlists.

 # Requirements
 ## Spotify
 To interact with the Spotify API, you need a client_id for a registrated Spotify application.
 This can be found on the Spotify developers dashboard after creating an application: https://developer.spotify.com/dashboard/applications.
 The client_id needs to be added to the `config.json` file in the root folder like this, where you have to replace the values: